“Because of sin, every man on this earth has a propensity to be passive.” Brian Frost

 Let’s be honest, Adam dropped the ball.
 When God created him, He gifted Adam with purpose.
 The fact is, both man and woman were made God’s representatives on the earth, image bearers of the Creator, with characteristics that only they possessed among all of creation.
 But each was created unique, by design, to show a more full picture of the One who had made them.
 And Adam, made first by the Genesis account, was given the direct and implied responsibility to instruct, protect, and provide.

 We have to assume that in those first days, Adam did this with grace and with ease.
 In the garden, before the fall, man and God enjoyed perfect, unhindered relationship.
-And likewise, man and woman, as well as man and creation enjoyed perfect relationship.
+And likewise, man and woman, as well as man and creation enjoyed a perfect relationship.
 There was no hint of fear, shame, regret, anger, or hesitancy to live and act the way God had made them.
 But three chapters into this perfect world, things went terribly awry.
 Satan tempted Eve, planting a seed of doubt concerning God’s goodness, and His kindness, by questioning His command.
 Adam was present… and did nothing, failing to instruct and protect Eve, and even worse, he participated in the choice to disobey.
-Man’s first act of passivity came at a pivotal time in the history of mankind, and as a result nothing would be same.
+Man’s first act of passivity came at a pivotal time in the history of mankind, and as a result, nothing would be the same.

 But before we’re too hard on Adam, we would have done the same and we do on a regular basis.
 Sin causes us to become inward (me) focused.
 When we shift our gaze away from God, we begin to process all of life with us in the center.
 We actively pursue our own glory and fulfillment at the expense of others, and we only engage in endeavors that serve us and advance our own agendas.
 This leads to passivity in areas where we simply don’t see any direct benefit for us.
 We focus on what we most love, to the neglect of other things.
 And when we most ourselves we work every angle to satisfy our craving at the expense of those around us.